adrita23/Machine-Learning-Assignments/README.md

-# Machine-Learning-Assignments
+# Machine-Learning_Assignment1

-This contains the hw I have done as part of my coursework
+This is part of my coursework where I have worked with classification with KNN Algorithm.